JawherKl/node-api-postgres/README.md

    );
    ```
 ### Explanation of Columns:
-1.`id`: A unique identifier for each user (auto-incrementing).
+1. `id`: A unique identifier for each user (auto-incrementing).

-2.`name`: The user's name, with a maximum length of 100 characters.
+2. `name`: The user's name, with a maximum length of 100 characters.

-3.`email`: A unique email address for each user, with a maximum length of 255 characters.
+3. `email`: A unique email address for each user, with a maximum length of 255 characters.

-4.`password`: A hashed password stored securely.
+4. `password`: A hashed password stored securely.

-5.`role`: The role of the user, e.g., user, admin.
-Default is user.
+5. `role`: The role of the user, e.g., user, admin.
+Default is user

-6.`created_at`: A timestamp of when the record was created.
+6. `created_at`: A timestamp of when the record was created.

-7.`updated_at`: A timestamp of the last update (auto-updates on record modification).
+7. `updated_at`: A timestamp of the last update (auto-updates on record modification).

-8.`deleted_at`: A nullable field to mark the user as deleted without removing the record.
+8. `deleted_at`: A nullable field to mark the user as deleted without removing the record.

 ## Usage
 Start the server:
   ```bash